Table of Contents

 Treatment of the parkinsonian resting tremor

 Essential tremor is, as described in this case, action and postural tremor and occurs at the frequency of 4–8 Hz, slightly below the frequency of physiological tremor.
 Essential tremor occurs with no apparent neurological underlying disease.
 The psychological strain is high in patients with essential tremor as people with trembling or shaking hands are often wrongly judged or labeled as alcoholics.

 Epidemiology of essential tremor

-The essential tremor may occur at any age, but most often in early adulthood.
-But many patients seek help for it only after old age sets in because of its progressive nature.
+Essential tremor may occur at any age, but most often in early adulthood.
+However, many patients seek help for it only after old age sets in because of its progressive nature.
 Men and women are equally affected.

 Clinical features and diagnostics for essential tremor

-In patients with a positive family history, the essential tremor is called familial tremor.
-The mode of inheritance is mostly autosomal-dominant.
-Unlike the resting tremor, the essential tremor usually begins symmetrically in both arms and can affect the head and larynx area.
+In patients with a positive family history, essential tremor is called familial tremor.
+The mode of inheritance is mostly autosomal dominant.
+Unlike resting tremor, essential tremor usually begins symmetrically in both arms and can affect the head and larynx area.
 Depending on which muscles are affected, this can result in a no-no tremor (shaking of the head) or a yes-yes tremor (nodding of the head).
-If the vocal cords are affected, patients suffer from a shaking or quivering sound to the voice.
-Tremor involves multiple body parts in majority of cases (~50%), followed by head in ~30% of cases, voice in ~20%, tongue in ~20%, face/jaw in ~10%, and lower limbs in ~10% of the cases.
+If the vocal cords are affected, patients suffer from shaking or quivering sound to the voice.
+Tremor involves multiple body parts in majority of cases (~50%), followed by the head in ~30% of cases, voice in ~20%, tongue in ~20%, face/jaw in ~10%, and lower limbs in ~10% of the cases.
 The tremor improves on consuming alcohol and worsens in times of stress.

 Essential tremor treatment

-Pharmacological treatment includes cardioselective beta blockers such as propranolol, antiepileptic drugs such as primidone, gabapentin and topiramate or botulinum toxin type A. Patients with medication-resistant tremor may benefit from deep brain stimulation of the ventral intermediate thalamic nucleus (VIM) instead.
+Pharmacological treatment includes cardioselective beta-blockers such as propranolol, antiepileptic drugs such as primidone, gabapentin, and topiramate, or botulinum toxin type A. Patients with medication-resistant tremor may benefit from deep brain stimulation of the ventral intermediate thalamic nucleus instead.

 Intention Tremor in Cerebellar Diseases